NoelMatero/MyNvimConfig/README.md

 It started as a copy of [ethan-davies/nvchad-config](https://github.com/ethan-davies/nvchad-config),
 with modifications to better fit my workflow and aesthetics.

+# Added Features

+I have modified the keybinds.
+This config uses the normal VSCode-like keybinds.
+There are also more differences that are not worth mentioning.

 # Pictures

 Writing C++ code: